Clinical Excellence - Safe Care Programme

 A key aim of the safe care programme is the active development of a safety culture within Starship Child Health.
 Our culture of patient safety focuses on prevention.
 That’s why we see patient safety events as opportunities to learn.

-When we talk about a patient safety concern, we mean anything that might impact the well being of a patient.
+When we talk about a patient safety concern, we mean anything that might impact the wellbeing of a patient.
 Patient safety concerns include but are not limited to:

 • Faulty, unavailable or incorrect use of equipment or supplies